 Well, that’s where Marmalead comes in.

-Understanding your Etsy prices with Marmalead
+Understanding your profit margin on Etsy with Marmalead

 With Marmalead, we can run market-based pricing research for our Etsy listings by searching through popular keywords.

 Now, we’ve already done a complete tutorial all about why market-based pricing is one of the best ways to price your listings, so make sure you go check that out.

 For the rest of this article, we’ll be using Marmalead to help us complete our Etsy listing pricing research.
 Follow along with our video tutorial.

 Once you have Marmalead pulled up, you’ll use our keyword search feature to pull up pricing data on your popular Etsy listing keywords.

 Etsy pricing research through keyword searches in Marmalead

 For our business, we like the retro look, so we predominantly sell ’90s-inspired t-shirts.
 So that’s the first keyword we’re going to use for our research.